junxit/us-congress-code/title-15/chapter-2b/sec-78u-6.md

 ## Notes

 1 So in original.
-Probably should be “(2)”.
+Probably should be designated “(2)”.

 ### Editorial Notes